-I was asked the same question a year and a half ago, because the streets of Egypt were ablaze, and the US Department of State had not issued an official "Travel Warning".
+I was asked the same question two years ago, because the streets of Egypt were ablaze, and the US Department of State had not issued an official "Travel Warning".
 That's what happens when there's politics involved.
 However, being cautious before saying "don't go" is smart since many Egyptians rely on tourism to earn a living.
 An off the cuff remark about lack of safety can do a lot of unnecessary damage (think Kenya in 2008).
 So, is it safe to travel to Egypt?

 The revolution has brought a lot of change, but it is an ongoing process.
 And what generally tends to happen when you overthrow a dictatorship is that the crazy security system they upheld to stay in power, also goes out the window.
-Hence incidents like last February (2102) when an emotional soccer match ends up in a tragedy.
-Not spending time in Cairo or Alexandria at this time, is what I would advise, but then you miss out on the Egyptian Museum and the Pyramids.
-That's a shame.
+Hence incidents like in February (2102) when an emotional soccer match ends up in a tragedy.

 If I was booked on a trip to Egypt right now, I would check the news, and the US Department of State travel advisories.
-Also check other countries' foreign offices like Canada or Australia, that have less to lose politically by announcing travel warnings.
-Also, call the agency that booked you.
+Also check other countries' foreign offices like Canada or Australia.
+Call the agency that booked you.
 Their people on the ground will have the best idea of what's safe.
-And if there is a travel advisory issued, here's what to do...
+And once a travel advisory or warning issued, here's what to do...